From Clueless Consumer to Real Food Dude

 I considered the veggie or the tuna foot long at subway to be a healthy lunch.
 This was my go to for eating outside of the house.

 And here is a trunk full of groceries in the fall of 2011.
 I was excited about the food I was eating so I often took pictures of it.

 The following photo is a load of groceries from about February of 2012, one year after moving to San Diego.
 You’ll notice that most of it is still packaged, very little is organic, and it’s all from the big chain grocery stores.
 But it is substantially healthier than what I was eating just a few years earlier in Wisconsin.
-Probably the greatest change here is that there was much less meat and tofu instead.
+Probably the greatest change here is that there was much less factory farmed meat.